 Millions of American Adults Have “Masked Hypertension,” Study Suggests

-Seventeen million American adults with blood pressure that appears normal during a visit to the doctor may have masked hypertension, according to a new study from researchers at Columbia University Medical Center (CUMC) and Stony Brook University School of Medicine.
+Seventeen million American adults with blood pressure that appears normal during a visit to the doctor may have masked hypertension, according to a new study from researchers at Columbia University Irving Medical Center (CUIMC) and Stony Brook University School of Medicine.